Omega-3 Fatty Acids and Blood Pressure

 Omega-3 fatty acids are also credited with the following positive effects:

-- Protection against arrhythmias
+- Protection against heart rhythm disturbances

 - Prevention or slowing of the progression of coronary heart disease (CHD)

-- Inhibition of platelet aggregation - improving blood flow and promoting circulation
+- Inhibition of platelet aggregation improving blood flow and promoting circulation

-- Positive effects on certain inflammatory mediators
+- Positive effects on certain inflammation mediators

 - Lowering of triglyceride levels